 Many injuries can result from auto accidents, but one of the most common injuries seen is whiplash.
 On impact, the head and body gets propelled quickly forward and back in a snapping mechanism.
 Pain can be felt immediately, but sometimes, the body is in a state of “shock” and experiencing an increased surge of adrenaline from the accident, which leaves the person feeling as if they are fine, or only have minor injuries.
 The pain will usually set in a day or two later, and even as late as weeks, or months, as the bodies protective mechanisms start to wear off, allowing the underlying injuries to present themselves.

 A doctor referral is required to receive massage therapy after an auto accident.
 Some people will not seek medical treatment immediately after the accident, because they feel fine.
 But when the pain starts to set in, they often will schedule a massage.
 The massage therapist has no way of knowing if they are clear to receive massage without the client having had a thorough examination by a doctor.
-There is always the possibility of internal injuries, so this is why a referral is necessary.
+There is always the possibility of internal injuries, so this is why a referral from a physician is necessary.